And he will turn the hearts of fathers to their children and the hearts of children to their fathers…

 So, the first thing I did was assure him that he was not getting emancipated.
 Even while he asserted that wasn’t what he wanted and he knew it wouldn’t happen, I calmly but directly told him that we would fight with everything we had to keep him from running away from us.
 “No court will sanction your emancipation without proof that your family is unfit or without parental consent.
 You and I both know you will get neither.”

-“Asher, you try to say you don’t struggle with your me or your father and the authority was have over you.
+“Asher, you try to say you don’t struggle with me or your father and the authority we have over you.
 But I just don’t believe that.
 When you were home, we lived in near-constant conflict because you were so unwilling to abide by even the simplest rules.
 And now, it may appear that your issues are not with us but I believe that is only because we are not the ones directing wielding the authority.
 You have staff and social workers who now make and enforce the rules so Daddy and I are “safe.”
 But that will change when you come home.
 We must get to the bottom of this issue before you can safely move back home.”

 Asher then protested a very great deal and explained, for the umpteenth time, why he will be fine once his circumstances change.
 But I held my ground firm in the conviction that this was not so.